 Most people don’t realize that the real estate industry is the leading segment of our economy, adding up to 13% of our entire Gross Domestic Product.
 In fact, if you add in the mortgage and insurance industries to the real estate segment, these three are responsible for 20% of our entire economy!

 But just being big doesn’t mean they’re making a lot of money (as in the case with #3, state and local governments), so how would we rank the industries that are the most profitable?
 This list is a lot harder to put together, considering that there’s no clear-cut way to measure net profits from every company in each industry.
 But we can add up the annual revenues for the top firms in each sector.
+Real estate market is being disrupted by new platforms such as Redfin, that provide similar services to traditional brokerage at much lower fees.
+The overall revenue in the market from real estate home sales and mortgages perspective is driven by mortgage rates, which impact demand for home purchases and loans.
+In addition, higher credit scores increase the likelihood getting mortgages and buying homes.
+If you need credit repair to apply for such a loan, you can work with a credible service provider such as our company.

 10 Most profitable industries in the United States economy: